konradmi/npm-package-boilerplate/README.md

     `yarn run exec`

-    Note that in the output bundle there're the `logFunctions` module and the `multiply` method even though they are not used in the code
+    Note that in the output bundle there are the `logFunctions` module and the `multiply` method even though they are not used in the code

 - `ts-tree-shaking-esm-module` - it consumes `npm-package` as an ESM module.
 To build and execute the package: